-Nonprofit leaders sometimes are not sure how to distinguish between coaching and other forms of support, including consulting and even therapy.
-We define the differences as follows:
+Coaches should be sure to distinguish between coaching and other forms of support, including consulting and even therapy.
+The authors define the differences as follows:

 Coaching vs. other forms of leadership development (e.g., training).
 In contrast to some other forms of leadership development support, which often provide general guidance applicable across a range of situations and organizational contexts, coaching is tailored to the individual coachee.
 The content of coaching is based on coachees' experiences and their reflections on their strengths and weaknesses, the specific contexts in which they are working, and their hopes and aspirations for themselves and their organizations.